This Iowa mayor is fighting to protect workers at a local food plant from coronavirus - KVIA

 The goal, Reynolds said, was to “protect the employees and ultimately keep the plant up and going so that we can keep the flow of food going out of Iowa and throughout the nation.”

 It is unknown how many Covid-19 cases there are at the Tyson plant but health officials in Black Hawk County are calling it an outbreak.
-CNN has reached out to Tyson for a response to Hart’s call to close the plant, but has not yet heard back.
+In a statement provided to CNN, Tyson Foods declined to provide the number of Covid-19 positive cases in its facilities, citing the privacy of their team members.

+The company said it’s “working diligently to keep our team members across the country safe and have been successfully collaborating with leaders in other plant communities in addressing COVID-19 concerns.”

+“We’ve been working with local, state and federal officials and are following CDC guidelines.
+Our primary focus is protecting our people while continuing to fulfill our critical role of feeding families in this community and around the nation, while providing market continuity for hundreds of area hog farmers,” a spokesperson for Tyson said.

 Hart says he saw what happened with hospitals on the coasts — especially New York — and worries about whether hospitals in Waterloo have the capacity to help if things get really bad.

-Note: This story has been updated to include comment from Tyson Foods.